chechiachang/my-speeches/notes/circleci/circleci.md

 Cache is immutable.
 That is, cache exists won't be overwriten by new cache with same key.
 Cache key should match cache lifecycle.
 When to create a new cache.
 - Source code and .git should mapper by {{ .Branch }}-{{ .Revision }}
 - Tools should mapper by v1-{{ .Branch }} with a valid default key: v1- so there is cache for first-time-build branches.

+# Minefields

+Watch out for ignore files if has file not found.
+- .gcloudignore
+- .gitignore
+- .dockerignore

+Check git log to find out what, how and who.